Community Projects

 Questions

-If you have any questions about this funding program for community projects supported by Fierté Montréal, please contact Guillaume Perrier, Programs and Community Relations Manager, at the following address: gp@fiertemontreal.com
+If you have any questions about this Community Projects Funding program supported by Fierté Montréal, please contact Guillaume Perrier, Community Development Manager, at the following address: gperrier@fiertemontreal.com

 Community Programs